leaveye/distutil/README.md

 * source / stub

-  A source is a code tree hosted on a reachable SVC server.
+  A source is a code tree hosted on a reachable VCS server.
   A stub is the name mapped to a source in the package building environment.

 * plat